iamseeley/ts-wiki/pages/collections.md

 ---
 title: collections
-description: The home page of Thomas Seeley's portfolio and wiki.
+description: The collection portal, where interesting information is stored.
 ---

 # Collections